Temiloluwa/Temiloluwa.github.io/_posts/2023-12-03-installing-kubeflow-on-eks-december-2023.md

 ```

 ### Step 2: Add your AWS Programmatic credentials
-If you don't have programmtic credentials to your aws account, run `aws configure`.
-Afterward, add this credentials to your juju local setup by running the command below and following the interactive prompt.
+Add your AWS credentials to Juju.
+Configure programmatic access to your AWS account using `aws configure` if you lack access.

 ``` bash
 juju add-credential aws
 ```

 ### Step 3: Create your Juju controller
-We are creating a controller in the Kubernetes controller as pod in our cluster.
+I chose to create a Kubernetes controller as pod in the cluster.
-You could opt for an EC2 controller but that would create a "M type" instance by default resulting in unnecessary costs.
+If an EC2 controller is desired, an "M type" instance is created by default by Juju.

 ``` bash
 # ec2 controller